razee-io/Razee/README.md

    {"name":"razeedash-api","hostname":"razeedash-api-55fd67ddb9-cnbf4","pid":16,"level":30,"msg":"razeedash-api listening on port 3333","time":"2019-05-22T03:15:14.257Z","v":0}
    ```

-5. Retrieve the **EXTERNAL-IP** and **PORT** of your `razeedash-lb` and `razeedash-api-lb` load balancer services.
+5. Retrieve the **EXTERNAL-IP** of your `razeedash-lb` and `razeedash-api-lb` load balancer services.
 The two load balancer services are automatically created during the setup of your RazeeDash API instance and assigned a public IP address. `razeedash-lb` serves as the public endpoint for your RazeeDash instance, and `razeedash-api-lb` serves as the public endpoint for your RazeeDash API instance.
    ```bash
    kubectl get service razeedash-lb -n razee
    ```